Understanding PBKDF2

 Common Misconceptions

-- ❌ "PBKDF2 is unbreakable": No algorithm is unbreakable—security depends on proper implementation.
+- ❌ "PBKDF2 is unbreakable": No algorithm is invulnerable—security depends on implementation.

-- ❌ "More iterations = always better": Excessive iterations can degrade performance without proportional security gains.
+- ❌ "More iterations = always better": Excessive iterations degrade performance without proportional security gains.

 - ❌ "PBKDF2 replaces encryption": It derives keys but does not encrypt data directly.